drgomesp/go-libp2p-grpc/README.md

 }
 ```

-Register the GRPC service to the host server:
+Register the gRPC service to the host server:
 ```go
 pb.RegisterEchoServiceServer(srv, &EchoService{})
 ```